Avex187/designwindmap/README.md

 # Undergraduate Thesis - Design Wind Map for Western Java, Indonesia
-This repository contains all supplementary code that were used in the undergraduate thesis:
+This repository contains all supplementary code that were used in the undergraduate thesis: <br />

 "Wind Map Modeling for West Java Region and Analysis with Indonesian Disaster Map"